HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 ## Canonical tags

 Canonical tags are traditionally used when defining duplicate content pages and to help search engines prioritize.
-They are a snippet of HTML code (rel=”canonical”) that allows webmasters to define to the search engine which page is the “preferred” version.
-They are not directives, and instead act as a “hint.”
+They are a snippet of HTML code (`rel="canonical"`) that allows webmasters to define to the search engine which page is the "preferred" version.
+They are not directives, and instead act as a "hint."
 Therefore, search engines such as Google determine their own canonical version of the page, based on how useful they believe the page is for the user.
 Canonical tags can also be used to consolidate other signals such as links, as well as to simplify tracking metrics and better manage syndicated content.

 {{ figure_markup(
   image="canonical-usage.png",